 In our new series, Behind the Desk, we’re catching up with some of the incredibly talented, dedicated, and caring individuals who help make everything our organization does possible.
-This month we’re featuring Sue Orban, an Outreach and Adoption Specialist who works in our East Office.
+This month we’re featuring Sue Orban, our Outreach and Adoption Specialist who works out of our East Office.

 Outside of work Sue enjoys spending time with her loving family, going on travel adventures, catching the latest movie, and joining in for a game of pickleball—plus, you’ll never guess what her surprising side hustle used to be!
 Get to know more about Sue’s work and life below:

 Tell us a little more about your role with CH/LSS and what you love most about your job:

 I just celebrated my 13th year with Children’s Home!
 I have worked in many roles here, but I have most enjoyed roles where I am working with agencies around the country, talking with families who are just starting to consider adoption, and teaching the pre-adoption class.
 Much has changed in the three decades that I have worked in this field, but I am always honored to help families prepare for their child!

 I love interacting with pre-adoptive parents, explaining the process, and sharing the joys and challenges of adoption.
 I also love seeing the people I work with in the field of adoption, whether it’s at an adoption conference or traveling to Minnesota to see my peeps.

 What originally drew you to the field of adoption?

 On February 28, 2020, I will celebrate the 40th anniversary of the arrival of my first child born in South Korea.
 Little did I know how much this baby would change my life—not only personally, but professionally.
 I went on to have a total of 4 children—two from Korea, one from the Philippines, and one by birth.